Massachusetts can sue federal student loan servicer, judge rules

 Suffolk County Superior Court Judge Kenneth Salinger in a decision released on Thursday denied Pennsylvania Higher Education Assistant Agency’s motion to dismiss Massachusetts Attorney General Maura Healey’s lawsuit.

-Healey, a Democrat, called the ruling “a victory for thousands of students and families in Massachusetts who have been victimized for too long by student loan servicers.”
+Healey, a Democrat, called the ruling“a victory for thousands of students and families in Massachusetts who have been victimized for too long by student loan servicers.”

 PHEAA declined to comment on the judge’s ruling.